danimaniarqsoft/notes/pages/Agile.md

 - management 3.0
 - Motivate people with better rewards
 	- Kudo box and kudo cards
+- improve communication and understanding
 	- Personal maps
+- empower workers with clear boundaries
 	- Delegation boards and delegation poker
+- define the culture by sharing stories
 	- value stories and culture books
+- make time for exploration and self education
 	- exploration days and internal crowdfunding
 - business guilds and corporate huddles
 - feedback wraps and unlimited vacation
 - metrics ecosystem and scoreboard index